GoogleCloudPlatform/click-to-deploy/k8s/elasticsearch/README.md

 #### Apply the manifest to your Kubernetes cluster

-Use `kubectl` to apply the manifest to your Kubernetes cluster.
+Use `kubectl` to apply the manifest to your Kubernetes cluster:

 ```shell
 kubectl apply -f "${APP_INSTANCE_NAME}_manifest.yaml" --namespace "${NAMESPACE}"